sebproell/4C/doc/readthedocs/tut_fsi_preexo_2d.rst

 Postprocessing
 --------------

-You can postprocess your results with any vizualization software you like.
+You can postprocess your results with any visualization software you like.
 In this tutorial, we choose *Paraview*.

 Before you can open the results, you have to generate a filter again.